iann0036/tf-cfn-provider/docs/providers/azurerm/MonitorMetricAlert.md

 ## Properties

+`Name` - (Required) The name of the Metric Alert.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the Metric Alert instance.

 `Scopes` - (Required) The resource ID at which the metric criteria should be applied.